laravel/vite-plugin/UPGRADE.md

 ## Migrating from Laravel Mix to Vite

-> **Note:** This upgrade guide does not cover all possible Mix usages, such as Sass compilation.
+> **Note:** This upgrade guide does not cover all possible Mix use cases, such as Sass compilation.
 Please consult the [Vite documentation](https://vitejs.dev/guide/) for information on configuring Vite for these scenarios.

 ### Install Vite and the Laravel Plugin

-First you will need to install [Vite](https://vitejs.dev/) and the [Laravel Vite Plugin](https://www.npmjs.com/package/laravel-vite-plugin) using your npm package manager of choice:
+First, you will need to install [Vite](https://vitejs.dev/) and the [Laravel Vite Plugin](https://www.npmjs.com/package/laravel-vite-plugin) using your npm package manager of choice:

 ```shell
 npm install --save-dev vite laravel-vite-plugin